top of page

 Many places list prices in USD, but they'll always give you the price in TZS when you ask for the bill.
 They've just based their pricing on the local currency.
 Also, because of the prevalence of counterfeit USD bills, notes older than 2013 are often hard to use.
 So, if you insist on using USD, at least make sure they're relatively recent.

 Can you exchange USD or EUR for TZS on the island?
 Sure.
 You'll find money exchange offices in larger towns, but they'll take a cut.
 Some hotels and restaurants also offer this, but usually with a very unfavorable exchange rate.
+So instead of listening to the social media guru's that tells you to bring whatever currency you have, just leave it at home and have a cheaper vacation.

 Bottom line?
 Just withdraw TZS from ATMs and use TZS when paying cash.
 It's the easiest and usually the cheapest way.
 If you use a credit card, always pay in the local currency to get the best exchange rate.
 (Even if the price is listed in USD, it's usually not a big deal).